 Frequently asked questions

 Partly.
-The XBow benchmark showing GPT-5.5 missing only 10 percent of known vulnerabilities, against 40 percent for GPT-5 a year earlier, plus the autonomous bug-bounty agent reaching HackerOne US #1 in 90 days, are real evidence that AI is raising the floor.
+The public AI vulnerability benchmark showing GPT-5.5 missing only 10 percent of known vulnerabilities, against 40 percent for GPT-5 a year earlier, plus an autonomous bug-bounty agent reaching HackerOne US #1 in 90 days, are real evidence that AI is raising the floor.
 HackerOne's 9th HPSR found 70 percent of researchers use AI tools, and Bugcrowd's 2026 study found 82 percent.
 The floor is genuinely higher in 2026.
-Where Stingrai's perspective diverges is on the ceiling: HackerOne data shows 58 percent of researchers say AI still misses business logic and chained exploits, and only 12 percent believe AI could replace them.
+Where the ceiling sits is different: HackerOne data shows 58 percent of researchers say AI still misses business logic and chained exploits, and only 12 percent believe AI could replace them.
 The story for 2026 is human-AI hybrid, not pure-AI replacement.

 What did Anthropic's GTG-1002 disclosure prove about AI hacking?